 Other ideas you may wish to consider:

-- Have you thought of webcasting or podcasting from your event?
+- Have you thought of webcasting from your event?

 - Have you thought of having an offsite visit to show relevant best practice, take part in a fun activity, or particularly if you have overseas delegates, show a local landmark or tourist attraction.